Jacobin Club of Mysore

 The Jacobin Club of Mysore was an alleged branch of the French Jacobin Club founded in 1794 by Frenchmen in the Kingdom of Mysore.
-It was purportedly supported by the ruler of Mysore, Tipu Sultan, who supposedly declared himself "Citizen Tippo" and planted a liberty tree in support of the club's efforts.
+It was purportedly supported by the ruler of Mysore, Tipu Sultan, who supposedly declared himself "Citizen Tippo" and planted a tree of liberty in support of the club's efforts.

 History

 In 1794, Frenchmen in the Kingdom of Mysore allegedly founded the "Jacobin Club of Mysore".
 When they sent a delegation to Tipu Sultan, the ruler of Mysore, he responded by launching 500 Mysore rockets as part of the gun salute which welcomed them.
 Francis Ripauld was elected President-Citizen of the club, whose members declared their hatred for all kings except Tipu and loyalty to the French First Republic.
 During the subsequent Fourth Anglo-Mysore War in 1799, British forces captured French volunteers led by François Ripaud who were serving under Mysorean command in Hyderabad.
 In a 2005 paper, French historian Jean Boutier argued that the club's existence was fabricated by senior officials of the East India Company to justify their war against Mysore.